Before You Start

 Adding Team Members

-After you create your first location, you will be asked to add team members to your organization.
+After you create your first location, you will be asked to add team members to your organisation.

 If you do not want to invite your staff to the team yet, please toggle off the "Send Invitation Email" option.
 This will prevent your employees logging in online unless you send the invitation.